SoftCircuits/CsvParser/ReadMe.md

 }
 ```

-## CsvDataWriter&lt;T&gt; and CsvDataReader&lt;T&gt; Classes
+## CsvWriter&lt;T&gt; and CsvReader&lt;T&gt; Classes

 These are higher level classes and will automatically map data between class properties and CSV columns.
 The following example defines a class, and a collection with several instances of that class.
-It then uses `CsvDataWriter<T>` to write the data to a CSV file, and `CsvDataReader<T>` to read it back again.
+It then uses `CsvWriter<T>` to write the data to a CSV file, and `CsvReader<T>` to read it back again.

 ```cs
 // This class will represent the data in the CSV file